rusunited2/rusunited2/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### 🔭 I’m currently working on my Python developer skills by creating personal projects everyday (Day 33/100)
+### 🔭 I’m currently working on my Python skills by creating personal projects every day (Day 33/100)
-### 🌱 I’m currently learning how to organize my GitHub repositories and create my portofolia
+### 🌱 I’m currently learning how to organize my GitHub repositories and create my portfolio
 ### 📫 How to reach me: Connect with me https://www.linkedin.com/in/russelsofia/